Last Updated on July 16, 2021 by Grow with Bovees

 You can use these to help you make an informed decision on the best value battery powered weed eater for you.

 One of the main selling points for battery-powered vs gas powered is that they are almost always lighter than their gas-powered brothers.
-All but one of the units on our list, for example, weigh under 10lbs!
+All but one of the units on our list, for example, weigh under 10lbs compared to gas models which can weigh up to 20 lbs!

-If this is the case, they will usually be using an older battery system.
+The heavier models on the market will usually be using an older battery system.
 If this is the case, stay clear.

-Old nickel batteries, weigh more, hold less charge and deteriorate much quicker than modern lithium-ion ones.
+Not only do old nickel batteries, weigh more, but they also hold less charge and deteriorate much quicker than modern lithium-ion ones.

-One of the biggest reasons people are hesitant to adapt to battery-powered tools is the outdated misconception that battery-powered devices aren’t as powerful.
+One of the biggest reasons people are hesitant to adapt to battery-powered tools, as opposed to gas models or corded models (with the added nuisance of an extension cord!), is the outdated misconception that battery-powered devices aren’t as powerful.
 For a long time, this was the case, but nowadays, thanks to the advancement in lithium-ion batteries and brushless motors, that gap is closing rapidly.

-If you are looking to buy a tool for anything less than the most strenuous of commercial use, we highly recommend going with battery power.
+If you are looking to buy a tool for anything less than the most strenuous of commercial use, we can now highly recommend going with battery power as opposed to gas powered string trimmers.

 When it comes to battery power, a unit is normally measured in volts.